ioerger/transit2/src/pytransit/doc/source/CGI.rst

 *Significantly depleted gene : RVBD3645*

 *RVBD3645* is one of the significantly depleted genes in this experiment.
-In this plot, notice how most of the slopes are negative but the amount of depletion varies, where the more blue slopes (higher sgRNA strength) are steeper than orange sgRNA slopes (lower sgRNA strength)
+In this plot, notice how most of the slopes are negative but the amount of depletion varies, where the more red slopes (higher sgRNA efficacy) are steeper than purple sgRNA slopes (lower sgRNA efficacy)

 .. image:: _images/RVBD3645_lmplot.png
   :width: 400